The Admission of Students

 The admission requirements and procedures are designed to help the college select, from among the students applying, those best-qualified to profit from the educational opportunities at Bates.
 As the emphasis is on the liberal arts and sciences, the secondary school record should assure success in these fields.
 Applicants must present evidence of intellectual interest, good character, and thorough scholastic preparation.
 The college values and seeks a bold, and principled student body that embraces academic rigor, innovative thought, and community engagement.
 Each applicant is considered individually, and the dean of admission and financial aid may make exceptions to any requirement.

 2. Record in Secondary School.
 The secondary school record should consist of courses of a substantial college-preparatory nature.
 Individual cases may vary, but it is recommended that students have taken four years of English, at least three of mathematics, three of a foreign language, three of social science, and at least two of a laboratory science.
+The college requires successful completion of high school, GED program, or equivalent for enrollment to Bates.

 3. Recommendations.
 The college receives recommendations from school officials and references named by the applicant.
 It should be understood that when a student waives the right to inspect that information, it is kept in strict confidence and is available only to appropriate college officers.